15 Types of Pear Trees (with Pictures)

 6. Seckel Pear Tree

-The Seckel pear tree has American heritage, and it was first grown there.
+The Seckel pear tree has an American heritage, and it was first grown there.
 Its height goes anywhere from 12–15 feet, making them fit into the semi-dwarf family species.
 People call Seckel fruits “sugar pears” or “candy pears” due to their sweet taste and golden look.
 You can harvest the fruits in late September for this sort of pear tree.

 7. Anjou Pear Tree